 With YNAB’s philosophy, you spend according to the balance in your budget categories.
 Before making a purchase, check your category balances and make sure that there is sufficient money in the category to cover the purchase.
 Each time you spend money, record your expenditures either on the mobile app or on your desktop.

 Each budget account (checking account, savings account, credit card, etc) will have its own register of transactions.
-To record spending or income, click on the account on the left side to pull up the register, which looks like this:
+To record spending or income, click on the account on the left side to pull up the register.

-Since you’ll be adding a category to all of your spending transactions, the expense will be subtracted from the category balance in the budget view (see below).
+Since you’ll be adding a category to all of your spending transactions, the expense will be subtracted from the category balance in the budget view.
 Your category balance will show the real “live” amount of money you have available.